Flat-Coated Retriever Shedding

 Veterinary Care Schedule for Flat-Coated Retrievers

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Flat-Coated Retriever.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings